bchanudet/OctoPrint-Octorant/README.md

 - Fixed most errors happening when sending messages
 - Messages can now be sent as Embeds with useful information displayed by default
 - Scripts support has now been completely removed
+- You can now brag by sending messages when you unlock achievements!

 ### History